ZippMukami/Delani-studio/README.md

 ---

 ## Behaviour Driven Development
-The project uses jQuery to hide and show icons and their description
+1. The project uses jQuery to hide and show icons and their description.
+2. The project uses a MailChimp form as the main contact information.
+3.